The Farmhouse Table

 The Farmhouse Table - a timeless classic with a curved leg.
 Combine with a modern colour or traditional tone.
-This is our only detachable leg option so the best choice for homes with narrow or awkward access.
+This is our only detachable leg option in wood.

 The Bakery Table is based on a Victorian kitchen table with gently tapered legs.
 Both classic yet also simple enough for modern environments.
 Pair with chairs or a straight leg bench.

 Our Dairy Table leans towards a more contemporary look with a thick straight leg giving a strong silhouette.
 It's a good choice for pairing with modern chairs as well as matching benches.

 With a traditional pedestal base, our Pedestal Table is available in two sizes.

 Round top, traditional farmhouse base!
 The Round Farmhouse Table is available in 4 sizes to seat between 2 and 6 people.

 The Smithy Table features our signature characterful top but with a sleek metal base in either black or natural steel.
 Match up with benches for easy dining.

 The Milliner Table is a beautiful simple x frame design with a metal base in either black or steel.

 The Forge Table is a simple modern metal design with trapezium base.
 Available with or without benches!